wbuchanan/crossvalidate/README.md

 - [x] Handling if/in conditions in the estiamtion command
 - [ ] Allowing arbitrary validation/test metrics
 - [ ] Consideration for how this could be used for hyperparameter tuning in the future
+- [ ] Determine how multiclass predictions will be handled

 ## Example:
 `ttsplit 0.8, metric(mse): reg price mpg length if foreign != 1`